sanoku807/MS-Tools/README.md

 </p>

 <p>
+  - ⛔ You need to download the tools by clicking on the release.<br>

   - 💻 Developed in <strong>Python</strong>, by <a href="https://discord.gg/JAU2hJduGR">Sanzokua & MyDream</a><br>

   - ✅ This tool combines several features and is meant for <strong>legal and ethical use<strong> only.
 The author is <strong>not responsible<strong> for any misuse.<br>